omerfguldu/patika-dev/README.md

 first repository

 Hello Everyone,
- I'm new here and tryin to understand how its works :)
+ I'm new here and trying to understand how its works :)